eflautt/ga-data-science/lessons/lesson-15/readme.md

 Most often, we are interested in studying the _trend_ and not the seasonal fluctuation.
 Therefore, it is important to identify whether we think a change in our time series is due to an ongoing trend or a seasonal change.

-**Check** Discuss one or two more time-series examples and identify trends and seasonal patterns.
+**Check:** Discuss one or two more time-series examples and identify trends and seasonal patterns.
 [Google trends](https://www.google.com/trends/) is a nice way to generate examples.

 - [Seasonal pattern, with no real growth upward](https://www.google.com/trends/explore#q=superbowl)